 Each year schools are required to seek the opinions of parents, students and teachers about the school.
+In 2017, we had an increase of students and parents who took up the opportunity to record their responses to the 'Tell Them From Me' online surveys.
+An overview of the responses is presented below.

-In 2016, we had an increase of students and parents who took up the opportunity to record their responses to the 'Tell Them From Me' online surveys.
-On overview of the responses is presented below.
+- •On average 73% of parents feel welcome, informed and support home learning. - •On average 72% of parents felt that Killarney Vale Public School supports positive behaviour and is a safe and inclusive school. - •75% of parents indicated that they felt their children were safe at school. - •75% of parents think school staff take an active role in making sure all students are included in school activities.

-- On average 73% of parents feel welcome, informed and support home learning. - 82% of parents felt that Killarney Vale Public School supports positive behaviour and is a safe and inclusive school. - 75% of parents indicated that they felt their children were safe at school. - 69% of parents felt that our school was inclusive. - 68% of our students had a high sense of belonging and 79% of students have positive relationships with friends that they can trust and encourage them to make positive choices. - 79% of students identified that they have a positive student /teacher relationships that encourage high effort in a positive learning environment. - 84% of students recognize that staff have high expectations for success. - All teachers comment that they implement the PBL program in their classrooms to help support positive wellbeing.
-90% of teachers find this program is highly effective for dealing with wellbeing issues. - All teachers are keen to find new ways to make our community more informed and inclusive.
+- •66% of our students had a positive sense of belonging and 86% of students have positive relationships with friends that they can trust and encourage them to make positive choices. - •87% of students identified that they have a positive student / teacher relationships that encourage high effort in a positive learning environment. - •89% of students recognise that staff have high expectations for success. - •All teachers comment that they implement the PBL program in their classrooms to help support positive wellbeing.
+92% of teachers find this program is highly effective and enables them to establish clear expectations for classroom behaviour. - •All teachers are keen to find new ways to make our community more informed and inclusive.